 When trying to create the perfect thick and luscious lawn, bare patches can be a problem.
-They make your lawn appear unsightly and uncared for.
+They make your lawn appear unsightly and un-cared for.
 However, a lot of people have bare patches due to them being caused by pets, children, or just general wear and tear.
 Our video below shows you how to repair patches in your lawn.

 Don’t worry if you have bare patches, because they can easily be fixed using Gro-Sure Smart Patch.
 This is a unique blend of ingredients designed to repair any patch in any lawn quickly and easily.
 The ingredients in Gro-Sure Smart Patch are:

 - Water retaining granules: This helps to eliminate any local dry patches.

 - Salt and ammonia neutraliser: This repairs pet urine damage.

 - Smart aqua gel coated seed: This ensures guaranteed germination.